aeirola/react-native-svg-app-icon/README.md

 This will generate all the required icons under the `android/` and `ios/` directories.

+### Icon background

+If you want to use a separate background layer for Android adaptive icons, or because your source icon file doesn't contain a background, you can create an `icon-background.svg` file which will be used as the background layer for the generated icons.

 ## Icon format

 The input icon should be a SVG file adhering to the [Android adaptive icon specification](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive).
 Specifically, the image should: